-In 1988, Pembroke created Pembroke Private Wealth Management Ltd. ("PPW"), (formerly named GBC Asset Management Inc.), a Canadian investment fund manager and mutual fund dealer that currently operates exclusively in Canada.
+In 1988, Pembroke created Pembroke Private Wealth Management Ltd. ("PPW"), a Canadian investment fund manager and mutual fund dealer that currently operates exclusively in Canada.
 Pembroke owns 100% of PPW and serves as the sub-advisor for several of the funds offered by them.